ssumachai/CS100-MenuProject/README.md

 ### Cheeseburger Basket

 Cheeseburgers come in several forms, with them often adding toppings and extras as they please.
 With our program, the user will be able to select a Cheeseburger Base that includes: a bun, single burger patty, and cheese.
-From there, guests may opt to include the following extras: tomatoes, lettuce, pickles, onions, bacon, an additional patty, an additional slice of cheese, ketchup, and/or mustard.
+From there, guests may opt to include the following extras: tomatoes, lettuce, pickles, onions, bacon, an additional patty, an additional slice of cheese, ketchup, mustard, and/or A1 Sauce.

 ![Burger_UML](/Composite/Burgers/burger_composition.png)